euphonie/study-notes/Engineering Tools/Cloud/GCP/Storage.md

 - Missiong-critical relational database
 - Transactional conspiracy
 - Multi-region replication
+- 99.999% SLA
 - Provides petabytes of capacity
 - Offers transactional consistency on a global scale, schemas, automatic synchronous replication
 - Managed instances with high availability
+- **Differs from Cloud SQL** in that Spanner uses real primery keys and has the notion of interleave child re
 - This should be looked into if relational databases or sharding has been outgrown, there's a need for transactional consistency, global data and strong consistency or to consolidate your database
 	- Use cases: financial applications, and inventory applications
+- Ideal for
+	- Mission-critical applications
+	- High transactions
+	- Scale and consistency requirements

 ### BigQuery